Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Hire a marketing coordinator who keeps campaigns moving after the strategy meeting.

-Find a remote coordinator screened for campaign logistics, content operations, reporting, tool fluency, and dependable cross-functional follow-through.
+Find a remote coordinator screened for campaign logistics, content operations, reporting, tool fluency, and dependable execution across teams.

 Ship campaigns on scheduleCreate a dependable content cadenceKeep reporting and handoffs current